After death of Kobe Bryant and daughter, Russell Wilson leads Pro Bowl players in ‘prayer for his family’

 “He called us up and said a prayer for his family,” Smith said during the ESPN telecast of the game, which was won 38-33 by the AFC.

-The NFC team was coached by Seattle’s staff, and Pete Carroll reportedly told players before the game to play in a style that would honor Bryant.
+The NFC team was coached by Seattle’s staff, and Pete Carroll told players before the game to play in a style that would honor Bryant.

 “Go play and go play hard because if he was here that’s what he would do,” Carroll said, according to Tampa Bay’s Shaquil Barrett, via ESPN.